pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 PolyLogyx Endpoint Platform services initialized.
 ########### Installation operation completed successfully ###########
 ```
-### Deploying the PolyLogyx CPT on Windows by GPO
+### Deploying the EclecticIQ ER CPT on Windows by GPO

-Group Policy Object (GPO) deployment involves created 'scheduled task' that will periodically connect to a network folder location and run Install.bat to install PolyLogyx CPT.
+Group Policy Object (GPO) deployment involves created 'scheduled task' that will periodically connect to a network folder location and run Install.bat to install EclecticIQ ER CPT.

-Using Microsoft Group Policy to deploy PolyLogyx CPT requires two main things:
+Using Microsoft Group Policy to deploy EclecticIQ ER CPT requires two main things:
 - A shared location to store executables and certificate.
 - A Group Policy Object (GPO) to create a scheduled task.

 #### Folder Layout
-A centralised network folder accessible by all machines that are going to be running PolyLogyx CPT is needed.
+A centralised network folder accessible by all machines that are going to be running EclecticIQ ER CPT is needed.
 We suggest inside the sysvol directory as a suitable place since this is configured by default to have very restricted write permissions.
 It is important that the folder contents cannot be modified by users, hence recommending Sysvol folder!

 You will need to download the below files and copy them to an appropriate location such as sysvol located at ``\\%YourDomainName%\sysvol\%YourDomainName%\plgx``

-- plgx_cpt.exe - From PolyLogyx ESP Server
+- plgx_cpt.exe - From EclecticIQ ER Server
-- certificate.crt - From PolyLogyx ESP Server
+- certificate.crt - From EclecticIQ ER Server
-- Install.bat - From [here](../files/GPO%20Deployment/Install.bat) & update the file with PolyLogyx ESP Server IP address
+- Install.bat - From [here](../files/GPO%20Deployment/Install.bat) & update the file with EclecticIQ ER Server IP address

 Looking in the sysvol folder you should now be able to see similar to below.
 ![plgx](../images/plgx_gpo.PNG)